 No. Musical Explorers is a yearlong program and participation in both semesters is required.

-No. Musical Explorers is designed for both music teachers and general classroom teachers working with students in grades K–2.
+No. Musical Explorers is designed for both music teachers and general classroom teachers who work with students in grades K–2.

-Please note that after October 31, 2014, the number of students on your application cannot be adjusted, nor can refunds be issued.
+Please note that after Friday, October 7, 2016, the number of students on your application cannot be adjusted, nor can refunds be issued.
 Please plan accordingly when applying.
-Contact Carnegie Hall staff at 212-903-9670 or via email at email@example.com with questions.
+Contact Carnegie Hall staff a firstname.lastname@example.org or call 212-903-9670 with questions.

 The teacher fee for Musical Explorers is $50 and each student is $6.
 One chaperone per 10 students is included free of charge.